lgommans/vinamer/README.md

     The Pillars of the Earth Unabridged Part 4.mp3
     The Pillars of the Earth Unabridged Part 5.mp3

-Then you just `:wq` (or ZZ) and Vinamer will rename the files for you, showing what it is doing:
+Then you just `:wq` (or ZZ) and ViNamer will rename the files for you, showing what it is doing:

     Renaming "ThePillarsoftheEarthUnabridgedPart1_mp332__gNXrVjh8TdNub9fZTlfuGbwolaGxdgIPe1zeFhUcv7c6UPWcu53osmW9mbRaQ.aa.mp3" to "The Pillars of the Earth Unabridged Part 1.mp3".
     Renaming "ThePillarsoftheEarthUnabridgedPart2_mp332_u6vu09Cadkkp_18ey_1dhb28qka0LPglEsl_FUwJOZPHkJq5P68gkzRNhtQnXg.aa.mp3" to "The Pillars of the Earth Unabridged Part 2.mp3".